onja-org/w2_html_projectBuilding-aboutHTML/readme.md

-# HTML exercise 16: Final Project
+# HTML - PROJECT BUILDING: About Learning HTML

-You've learned a lot about HTML the past 3 weeks.
+You've learned a lot about HTML during this week.
 Now it's time to share what you've learned.
 In this exercise, you need to create a website that can help others learn HTML.

 - [Sections](#sections)
 - [Pages](#pages)